annahaensch/TwitterAPIWorkshop/index.md

 ### Command Line API Access

 * __Twurl__ is Twitter's version of curl, a library and tool for tranferring data using url syntax.
-This is the most "no frill" method for interacting witht the Twitter API and it is done directly from the command line. [_installation guide_](https://developer.twitter.com/en/docs/tutorials/using-twurl)
+This is the most "no frills" method for interacting witht the Twitter API and i's done directly from the command line. [_installation guide_](https://developer.twitter.com/en/docs/tutorials/using-twurl)
 * __Twarc__ is part of the [Documening the Now](https://www.docnow.io/) project, which is a collaborative effort to move towards better and more ethical archiving and preservation practices for social media data.
 You can access the Twitter API through the command line using twarc.  [_installation guide_](https://twarc-project.readthedocs.io/en/latest/)

 ### Python API Access